Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

 ### Final Thoughts

 That's it.
 You are done.
 You can now move to more important work of using the home lab for learning or actual work.
-Good luck and let me know what use your Proxmox GPU enabled box to do.
+Good luck and let me know the cool projects you do with the GPU enabled Proxmox home lab.